City-of-Helsinki/bestpractice/docs/devops.md

 *   Use the provided [base images](https://hub.docker.com/u/helsinkitest).
 *   Keep the image slim.
 *   One service per image.
+*   Running the image should do everything that is necessary to bring up a working service.
 *   Use multi-stage builds, last stage should be the production build.
 *   Containers are run as root by default which is not nice.
 Drop root with `USER appuser`.
 *   Set owner when copying files: `COPY --chown=appuser:appuser`.
 *   Define an entrypoint.

+### Initialisation actions

+#### Database

+Running the docker image should create the database schema (= apply migrations) in the place specified by `DATABASE_URL` or similar environment variables if `APPLY_MIGRATIONS` is set.

+#### Creating the superuser

+The docker image should create an admin user for a Django service if one does not exist already.
+It should take the admin user password from the `ADMIN_USER_PASSWORD` environment variable, or if it does not exist, create a random admin password.

+Admin passwords should be in accordance to City of Helsinki policy.

 ### Base image